milad-ai/db4032/syllabus.md

 ## **Recommended reading**
 **The material presented in the course is sufficient for students to successfully pass the examination.** However, for those who wish to engage in further study, the following references are recommended:

-- Database System Concepts, By A. Silberschartz, H.F.
+- Database System Concepts, By A. Silberschatz, H.F.
 Korth and S. Sudarshan, 7th Edition, 2020
 - Fundamental of Database Systems, By R. Elmasri, 7th Edition, 2015
 - An Introduction to Database Systems, By C.J.
 Date, 8th Edition, 2003